env3d-lessons/linux-llama-cpp-bash/README.md

 # Linux curl with LLM Exercise

+Pre-reading: Learn about how to pass arguments to a bash script https://linuxhandbook.com/courses/bash-beginner/bash-arguments/

+# Introduction

 NOTE: Make sure you wait until all the setup is complete before starting the exercise.

-# Introduction

 The `query.sh` script is a simple Bash script that currently contains a single `curl` command.
 This command is used to send a query to a local AI service that